matheusaudibert/youtube-cards/README.md

 An SVG card generator for YouTube videos that can be easily embedded in any website or README.

+_This project is inspired in [github-readme-youtube-cards](https://github.com/DenverCoder1/github-readme-youtube-cards) by [DenverCoder1](https://github.com/DenverCoder1).
+Thx!_

 ## How it works

 The service receives a YouTube video ID, fetches the video data using the official YouTube API, and generates a customized SVG with the video information.
 The generated card is optimized for fast loading and can be styled according to your preferences.